What is Azure IoT Central?

 - Creating new business opportunities for your organization.

-Azure IoT Central, as compared to a typical IoT project, takes the hassle out of managing an IoT solution by:
+Azure IoT Central, as compared to a typical IoT project:

-- Making it easy to customize your application, while leveraging:
+- Makes it easy to customize your application, while working with:

 The following video presents an overview of Azure IoT Central: